Inside: Holding space for self means offering time and permission to be and feel what we need to feel in this moment

 This is not how I had planned fall to go.
 But then, last fall surprised me too, so did the new year.
 The truth is, I keep making plans like I’m in charge yet I’m not sure I’ve had more than two days in a row that ran like clockwork.

 This year has invited me to go deep into practicing the idea of holding space.
-Holding space for others and holding space for self.
+Both holding space for others and holding space for self.
 That’s what I wanted to write about this week – holding space for self.

 And instead of writing about holding space for self, the best thing I can do this week is to simply practice it.

 Holding space for myself right now means feeling what I need to feel.
 Walking slowly in the woods if I feel up to it, resting and healing and being patient with everything and everyone.
 Breathing and focusing on one small step at a time as I deal with RCMP and insurance and medical stuff.
 Allowing myself to notice (and not judge) my resentment and frustration that yet again my work goals will be impacted.